 Varieties of Lantana Plants

 There are two types of lanata that are commonly grown in cooler climates and gardens.
 Lantana montevidensis is a trailing species.
-It reaches between 18 to 24 inches in height and has a spread of 4 ft.
+It reaches between 18 to 24 inches tall and 4 feet wide.
+Trailing Lantana can be used in hanging baskets.

 Lantana camara is a shrub variety.
-Reaching up to 4 ft in height, Lantana camara (shrub varieties of lantana plants) have a spread of 1 to 3 ft.
+Reaching up to 4 feet to 6 feet tall, Lantana camara (shrub varieties of lantana plants) have a spread of 1 to 3 feet wide.
+The red orange flowers are beautiful.

 Shrub varieties of Lantana will fill flower beds and containers.
 But for something more interesting trailing varieties of Lantana will grow in not only containers but can also drape attractively from hanging baskets.